 I have no idea when these hit the shelves but the shelf at my store was pretty much cleaned out.
 I decided that I was IN LOVE and purchased a Chunky Caron Cake in Rainbow Jelly.
 Truth be told, though I had no plans for it and it sat in my office for ages.
 I’m such an impulse buyer but at the craft store, it borders on ridiculous.

-Every time I’d clean up my office slash craft room, I’d move this big ol’ ball of yarn so that I could clean underneath it and one day I just figured it was time to use it.
-I’ve been making lots and lots of cat crafts here lately because I’ve been so pleased to have 3 healthy kitties and when I looked at this yarn I figured I’d make something for them, yet again.
-I figured I didn’t have quite enough yarn here to make a blanket or a throw and so I decided to make a catghan.
-But then I thought about how much my cats like to hide away and I thought that I’d make them a crochet cat cave.
+Every time I’d clean up my office slash craft room, I’d move this big ol’ ball of yarn so that I could clean underneath it.
+One day I just figured it was time to use it.
+I’ve been making lots and lots of cat crafts here lately?
+I’m so pleased to have 3 healthy kitties, again.
+And when I looked at this yarn I figured I’d make something for them.There wasn’t quite enough yarn to make a blanket or a throw.
+So I decided to make a crochet cat cave.

 On my 8th and, thankfully final attempt, I figured out how to do this so that it worked just perfectly.
 What you have is a lovely little crochet tunnel with one end that stays easily open for kitties to climb into.
 So far my cats don’t quite get it…

 They mostly lay on top of it rather than in it, but they’re smarties so they’ll work it out eventually :)

 Let’s hop on those directions and make your kitties a crochet cat sack hideaway.

 - 10″ steel hoop